Posted by Andrew Lutomski in Muscle Building

 This progression scheme will focus on developing the strength and size of your largest muscle muscles.
-You may also program and allow for “accessory work” on the same training days (or on other “rest” days) where you may wish to perform some extra exercises for development of supporting or smaller muscle groups such as bicep curls, triceps extensions, calf raises etc.
+You may also program and allow for “accessory work” on the same training days (or on other “rest” days) where you may wish to perform some extra exercises for the development of supporting or smaller muscle groups such as bicep curls, triceps extensions, calf raises etc.

-Any accessory work performed and the success of their effectiveness will largely depend on your specific goals and ability to accommodate that additional workload (through appropriate rest, calorie intake etc.) and is therefore recommended that you take in deeper consideration or find a suitable coach to assist with this.
+Any accessory work performed and the success of their effectiveness will largely depend on your specific goals and ability to accommodate that additional workload (through appropriate rest, calorie intake etc.) and is therefore recommended that you take into deeper consideration or find a suitable coach to assist with this.

-DAY EXAMPLE 1* (less frequent) EXAMPLE 2* (more frequent) EXAMPLE 3** (frequent) EXAMPLE 4** (with accessory work) *less effective **ideally effective
+DAY EXAMPLE 1* (less frequent) EXAMPLE 2* (more frequent) EXAMPLE 3** (frequent) EXAMPLE 4** (with accessory work) *less effective **ideally effective.

 |Tuesday||Thor’s Four||Thor’s Four + calves|